starlinq/vstools-md2latex-conv-public/README.md

 Requirements:

 - Requires [Pandoc](https://github.com/jgm/pandoc) to be installed.
-- Requires an installation of the following Python packages: `pip install emoji pypandoc`
+- Requires an installation of the following Python packages: `pip install emoji pypandoc`.
-- The output LaTeX file will need an `emoji` package
+- The output LaTeX file will need an `emoji` package as `\usepackage{emoji}`.

 Usage: